 As a result of the deal the brand's collections will be more focused and streamlined.
 Marcona, which offers three programmes per season, has trimmed the first programme to five themes instead of eight and the second to four themes instead of five.
 There will still be a third in-season programme.

 Trend-Evans said pricing would remain the same for most of the range but with more affordable basics, and the brand would continue to target women aged 45-plus.
-“Marcona recently conducted research which showed the most lucrative market would continue to be this age group, as they have the most disposable income.
+She said: "Marcona recently conducted research which showed the most lucrative market would continue to be this age group, as they have the most disposable income."

-“The brand will move on a bit in terms of the look to add a more fashionable edge, but there will be no big changes.”
+"The brand will move on a bit in terms of the look to add a more fashionable edge, but there will be no big changes," Trend-Evans added.

 The Marcona showroom in London's Great Titchfield Street will now also carry Miro Radici-owned knitwear brand Rössler.
 Trend-Evans said: "Rössler is aimed at the mid-to-upper end of the market.
 Wholesale prices are about £24 in the spring ranges and £30 for autumn."

 A spokesman for Miro Radici, which is Italian-owned but based in Germany, said the move would benefit Marcona in terms of manufacture, production, logistics and IT.